Using the Engineering Design Process in History Education

 Engineering Design Process

-1. define the challenge
+1. define the challenge2. research and brainstorm

 3. develop a solution/thesis